pegros/PEG_LIST/help/sfpegActionBarCmp.md

 ### **LDS** and **DML** Action Types

-Two Action Types are available to execute direct record operation (create, update, delete), either via the Ligthning Data Service (LDS, preferrable) or via direct database operaion (DML, for non LDS supported objects).
+Two Action Types are available to execute direct record operation (create, update, delete), either via the Ligthning Data Service (LDS, preferrable) or via direct database operation (DML, for non LDS supported objects).
+A confirmation popup is usually displayed to the user before executing the operation.

 * **LDS** to trigger a single record direct create/update/delete via the Lightning Data Service
-    * “*title*” and “*message*“ properties enable to change the corresponding text elements in the top part of the displayed popup.
+    * `title` and `message` properties enable to set the corresponding text elements in the top part of the displayed user confimation popup (default values being applied otherwise, see **sfpegActionDefault...** custom labels).
+    * `bypassConfirm` boolean property enable to bypass the confirmation step
-    * “*params*” property should define the “*type*” of the LDS action to execute (“*create*”, “*update*” or “*delete*”) and provide the parameters to be provided to the corresponding [uiRecordApi](https://developer.salesforce.com/docs/component-library/documentation/en/lwc/lwc.reference_lightning_ui_api_record) primitive, i.e. create, update or delete.
+    * `params` property should define the `type` of the LDS action to execute (_create_, _update_ or _delete_) and provide the parameters to be provided to the corresponding [uiRecordApi](https://developer.salesforce.com/docs/component-library/documentation/en/lwc/lwc.reference_lightning_ui_api_record) primitive, i.e. create, update or delete.
     * Hereafter are 3 possible examples.
 ```
 {